 The whole purpose of EHR technology is to maximize the efficiency and effectiveness of healthcare services.
-EHRs allow healthcare providers to serve patients better, keep them safer, provide them with more education, and achieve greater health outcomes as we all work collaboratively in the same direction.
+EHRs allow healthcare providers to serve patients better, keep them your system needs to look like to support your organization in a successful operation.